There is a sufficiency in the world for man's need but not for man's greed.

 Certain Environmental Problems of China

-Enumerated below are a few of the environmental issues in China, that pose the greatest threat to the ecology of this country and surrounding regions.
+Enumerated here are a few of the environmental issues in China, that pose the greatest threat to the ecology of this country and surrounding regions.
 Take a look, learn a lesson, and be afraid, as this could happen to the whole world if humanity continues violating nature the same way as it has been doing since centuries.

 All things in nature are interlinked with each other.
 When one aspect or natural resource gets affected, the vibrations are felt by everything else.
 Drying up of ground water and desertification are the diseases that are symptomized by water stress and supply shortage.

-Drastic climate change, as a result of air, water, and soil pollution, is threatening the ecological balance of this country and its surrounding regions.
 China ranks as one of the largest green house gas emitters in the world, with its indiscriminate pace of industrialization and the ever-increasing vehicular traffic, leaving behind noxious carbon footprints of catastrophic proportions.